 Farmers and market gardeners in the UK may obtain relief by averaging the profits of consecutive years.

-Finance Act 2016 extends the ability for profit averaging to five years and removes the marginal relief:
+Finance Act 2016 extended the ability for profit averaging to five years and removed the marginal relief and there are now three options as below:

-The ‘volatility condition’ has to be met to qualify for averaging provision:
+The following conditions have to be met for averaging provisions to apply:

-For five year averaging, the average of the previous four years’ profits and the fifth year’s profits must not be within 75% of one another, ie the difference between the profits for 2016 to 2017 and the average of the profits for the four previous tax years must be more than 25% of the profits of the higher figure.
+for five-year averaging, the average of the previous four years’ profits and the fifth year’s profits must not be within 75% of one another, ie the difference between the profits for 2019 to 2020 and the average of the profits for the four previous tax years must be more than 25% of the profits of the higher figure.
 This condition is also satisfied if any one of these years has nil profits or a loss.
 Those losses will then receive tax relief under the normal loss relief rules.
+The last year subject to the five-year averaging claim cannot already be subject to an averaging claim from a future tax year.
+As with a two-year claim, averaging claims must effectively be made in a consecutive order.

 in the year of commencement or cessation of trade